PrismLibrary/Prism-Documentation/docs/getting-started/productivity-tools.md

 ![QuickStart Prism Application](images/vsmac-qs-prism-app-blank.png)

 ### 2. QuickStart Prism Application
-lets you create a Xamarin.Forms app for iOS and Android.
-This template also provides some Power Options to supercharge your application with UI tests, MVVM helpers like Fody, barcode scanner, and data provider backends (Azure, Realm, etc.)
+This template lets you create a Xamarin.Forms app for iOS and Android.
+It also provides some Power Options to supercharge your application with UI tests, MVVM helpers like Fody, barcode scanner, and data provider backends (Azure, Realm, etc.)

 ![QuickStart Prism Application](images/vsmac-qs-prism-app-01.png)

-This template requires CI/CD setup for **AppCenter** and **Azure Devops (VSTS)**.
-To get started, go to xxx and setup your app.
-Then create connection to your app in Visual Studio for Mac by going to `Help -> AppCenter Congiurations`
+**Note:** This template requires CI/CD setup for **AppCenter** and **Azure Devops (VSTS)**.
+To get started, go to [App Center](https://docs.microsoft.com/en-us/appcenter/) and [Azure DevOps](https://visualstudio.microsoft.com/vso/) to setup your app.
+Then create connection to your app in Visual Studio for Mac by going to `Help -> AppCenter Congiurations`.

 ![QuickStart Prism Application](images/vsmac-qs-prism-app-setup.png)

-### Get AppCenter Personal Token
+## Module
 TBD

-### Get Azure DevOps (VSTS) Personal Token
+## Tests
 TBD